BioZone researchers come together from across the University.

 His research projects include the development of a health rating scale for active video games, the use of computer vision in assessing children's fundamental movement skills, the use of tailored music based mobile phone application to improve motor control, the development of an RFID sensor system to measure children's indoor sedentary time and the translation of all this technology into several school and community based programs to improve the health of children.

-Associate Professor Tim Sercombe
+Professor Tim Sercombe

 Selective Laser Melting (SLM) is one of the more important 3D Printing technologies as it is able to produce parts in a range of common engineering metals and alloys.
 During the process, metal powder is melted using a high intensity infrared laser beam that traces the geometry of each layer.
 The part bed descends and a fresh layer of powder is deposited on top and the process continues.